Using data informativity for online stabilization of unknown switched linear systems: Switched controller design

 \subsection{Mode detection phase}

 After the initialization step, the system is in operation and additional \textit{online} measurements, denoted by $(U^{\textnormal{on}}_-,X^{\textnormal{on}})$, are collected from the system when it dwells in one mode.
 We then face the problem of determining which of the $p$ different systems has generated the online measurements $(X^{\textnormal{on}},U_-^{\textnormal{on}})$.
 In this section, we propose an algorithm to find the data-generating mode.
+The notion of data compatibility plays a key role in achieving this goal.